ewa-j/student-directory/README.md

 # about the project

 Project created as a part of Makers Academy bootcamp.
-Goal is to practice using command line.
+Goal is to practice command line, git and basic Ruby syntax.

 # student-directory